What’s better than a chocolate cake? A chocolate cake that takes only mere minutes to throw together and have I got the recipe for you?!

 What are you waiting for?
 If you like a moist chocolate cake, a simple chocolate cake and a chocolate cake thats overflowing with flavour, you will love this.
 Get baking 🙂

-IF YOU TRY THIS black magic cake recipe, please take a moment to leave a rating and comment below.
+Did you try this black magic cake recipe?
+Please take a moment to leave a rating and comment below.
 I love hearing from you, and it helps other readers too!

 Black Magic Cake